Valli (film)

-Valli is a 1993 Indian Tamil-language drama film directed by K. Natraj, written and produced by Rajinikanth, who also stars in extended guest role.
+Valli is a 1993 Indian Tamil-language drama film directed by K. Natraj, and written and produced by Rajinikanth.
 It stars Priya Raman, Hariraj and newcomer Sanjay.
 The film's music was scored by Ilayaraja.
 Rajinikanth scripted the film, wrote the dialogues and appeared in an extended guest role.

 Plot

 Valli returns to her village after studying for 15 years in Madras.
 Her cousin Velu celebrates her arrival back to the village.
 He was in love with Valli since childhood days, but she changed after she went to study in the city.
 She is no more in love with him.
 She falls in love with a city man called Shekar, who comes to the village with his friends for hunting.
 Shekar has slept with Valli promising to marry her, but cheats her and he escapes to the city.
 It is then found out that he is the only son of the chief minister of the state.
 Later, after widespread protests, Shekar is brought back by Velu.
 Instead of marrying Shekar, she kills him for cheating her.
 She is put in jail for 10 years.
 Finally when she returns home, she finds her wedding hall ready with pomp and fun for her marriage with Velu.
 Her marriage is arranged by Veeraiyan and Shiva, who know her terrible past.
 She thanks them for wholeheartedly helping her.